How to Get into Rehab with No Money

 Holistic treatment centers offer many therapeutic interventions that you could try outside of rehab, such as:

-• Counseling– many states offer free or low-cost counseling services that will allow you to discover and work on the underlying mental health issues contributing to your addiction
+• Counseling: Many states offer free or low-cost counseling services that will allow you to discover and work on the underlying mental health issues contributing to your addiction.

-• Yoga– this may seem like an option that is only available to the rich, but in fact, yoga is a healing, centering exercise that anyone can do with the help of library books and YouTube videos
+• Yoga: This may seem like an option that is only available to the rich, but in fact, yoga is a healing, centering exercise that anyone can do with the help of library books and YouTube videos.

-• Healthy habits– no matter how you are approaching your recovery process, healthy habits such as eating nutritionally rich food, getting quality sleep, and making time for regular exercise, are essential to healing the damage addiction has inflicted on your body and mind
+• Healthy habits: No matter how you are approaching your recovery process, healthy habits such as eating nutritionally rich food, getting quality sleep, and making time for regular exercise, are essential to healing the damage addiction has inflicted on your body and mind.

-• Meditation and mindfulness– those who find meditation good for their mental health often refer to it as a lifesaver, but even if you find meditation amplifies instead of reduces your stress, you can still benefit from mindfulness training designed to keep you grounded in the present moment
+• Meditation and mindfulness: Those who find meditation good for their mental health often refer to it as a lifesaver, but even if you find meditation amplifies instead of reduces your stress, you can still benefit from mindfulness training designed to keep you grounded in the present moment

 The fact is that addiction causes profound changes to brain chemistry and structure, which take a great deal of time and specialized treatment to heal.
 A qualified rehab center will keep you safe, help you heal, and make you much less likely to relapse.

 Even if your drug of choice does not have life-threatening withdrawal symptoms, all withdrawal experiences are challenging, and you will be particularly vulnerable to relapse at this time.
 Having the oversight of a program to keep you on your recovery path will prevent setbacks.
-In addition, more fatal overdoses occur after detox than any other time, because recovering addicts attempt to use at their customary dosage without realizing that their newly lowered physical tolerance has made that dosage fatal.
+In addition, more fatal overdoses occur after detox than at any other time, because recovering addicts attempt to use at their customary dosage without realizing that their newly lowered physical tolerance has made that dosage fatal.

 Rehab facilities can also provide you with aftercare support to promote a continuous, substance-free lifestyle.
-Recovery is not something you can take care of in a few days and be done.
+Recovery is not something you can take care of in a few days and be done with.
 It is an ongoing process of self-awareness and self-care.
 Time in a rehab center can help you plan for what comes next after treatment, as well as offer you resources to turn to in times of need.